Back to jobs

 In the first 3 months you'll

-• Develop familiarity with recurring operations issues and partner with the Head of Business Operations, Executive Assistant, and EHS Manager to begin supporting responses
+• Partner directly with the Head of Business Operations, Executive Assistant, and EHS Manager to tackle recurring operations issues and start driving real solutions.

-• Take in IT requests, resolving simple issues and escalating to VEIR’s managed services provider when needed.
+• Own and triage IT support requests, resolving simple issues yourself and coordinating escalations with our managed services provider when needed.

 • Deliver improvements to VEIR’s facilities and IT processes, driving operational efficiency.